semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 - Someone revoked the Semaphore OAuth or GitHub app's GitHub access
 - If OAuth method was used to connect the repository, the original project creator may no longer has access to the GitHub repository in question

-If a deploy key is broken, Semaphore will not be able to interact with code from that repository and the job log might display following error:
+If a deploy key is broken, Semaphore is unable to interact with the code from that repository and the job log might display following error:
 ``` yaml
 git@github.com: Permission denied (publickey).
 fatal: Could not read from remote repository.
 ```
-To check the status of a deploy key go to project settings on Semaphore and find GitHub settings.
+To verify the status of a deploy key go to project settings on Semaphore and find the **Repository** settings.

-A green check mark next to "Deploy Key" means that Semaphore found a valid deploy key.
+A green check mark next to **Deploy Key** means that Semaphore found a valid deploy key.
 If the deploy key is broken, a red "X" icon will be shown instead.

-To regenerate the deploy key, click the "Repair" button next to the red "X" icon.
+To regenerate the deploy key, click the **Repair** button next to the red "X" icon.
 This should delete the broken deploy key if it still exists and generate a new one.

-### Checking webhook health
+### Verifying webhook health
-Semaphore uses GitHub webhook to detect updates to repositories and trigger builds.
-If a webhook is deleted on GitHub, Semaphore will not be able to detect updates and will not run builds.
+Semaphore uses GitHub webhooks to detect updates to repositories and trigger builds.
+Deleting a webhook on GitHub renders Semaphore unable to detect updates and run builds.

-To check the status of a webhook, go to the project settings on Semaphore and find GitHub settings.
-A green check mark next to "Webhook" means that Semaphore successfully connected to the GitHub repository.
+To verify the status of a webhook, go to the project settings on Semaphore and find the **Repository** settings.
+A green check mark next to **Webhook** means that Semaphore successfully connected to the GitHub repository.
 If the webhook is broken, a red "X" icon will be shown instead.

-To regenerate a webhook, click the "Repair" button next to the red "X" icon.
+To regenerate a webhook, click the the **Repair** button next to the red "X" icon.
 This should generate a new webhook and repair the connection between Semaphore and GitHub.

-### Re-connecting a Semaphore project to a renamed/moved GitHub repository
+### Re-connecting a Semaphore project to a renamed or moved GitHub repository

 If you:

-1. change the location of a repository on GitHub
+1. Change the location of a repository on GitHub
-2. rename a repository on GitHub
+2. Rename a repository on GitHub
-3. rename your user account on GitHub
+3. Rename your user account on GitHub
-4. rename your organization on GitHub
+4. Rename your organization on GitHub

 you have to change the URL of the GitHub repository on Semaphore also.